NewCodeLearner/GPT2_ExperimentsLab/README.md

 5. Re‐evaluate the model performance on the spam data.
 Compare the performance against the GPT2 baseline, and also assess any trade-offs in inference speed, memory usage, and overall robustness.

+Below is a suggested summary you can add as a **"Learnings & Observations"** section in your README or as a separate markdown file (e.g., `LEARNINGS.md`).
+You can modify it as needed.

+---

+## Learnings & Observations

+### Pre-Fine-Tuning Stage

+- **Successful Quantization:**
+  - We implemented a ternary quantization technique using an absmean approach to convert the GPT-2 model’s linear layer weights to a 1.58-bit (ternary) representation.
+  - By inspecting the state dictionary (e.g., `trf_blocks.X...weight`), we confirmed that weights are now only in the set {-1, 0, 1}.

+- **Baseline Evaluation Before Fine-Tuning:**
+  - The pre-trained full-precision GPT-2 model, when applied to our spam classification task without additional fine-tuning, exhibits low baseline accuracy (e.g., training: ~46.25%, test: ~40.00%).
+  - After quantizing the linear layers, the model’s accuracy remained nearly the same (≈46.25%).
+  - **Interpretation:**
+    This indicates that simply replacing weights with ternary values does not significantly change the model’s unspecialized behavior on the classification task.
+In other words, the quantization process has successfully reduced precision without further improving (or worsening) the baseline accuracy.

+- **Implications for Fine-Tuning:**
+  - The similar baseline performance suggests that the ternary conversion has preserved the core model representations, but like the original pre-trained model, it isn’t directly aligned with the classification objective.
+  - Fine-tuning is expected to help the model adapt its representations to the task at hand.
+When we fine-tune—focusing, for example, on the last few transformer layers along with the classification head—we anticipate that the quantized model will be able to recover, or possibly even exceed, the baseline performance.

+### Next Steps

+- **Fine-Tuning on Classification Data:**
+  We plan to fine-tune the quantized model on our spam classification dataset.
+The approach will be to:
+  - Unfreeze the last two transformer layers, final layer normalization, and the classification head.
+  - Monitor improvements in accuracy, loss, and other relevant performance metrics.
+  - Compare the recovery performance of the quantized model versus the full-precision baseline after task-specific training.

+- **Performance Evaluation:**
+  - We will log and visualize the metrics (using tools like TensorBoard) to see how the fine-tuning process impacts both the model’s accuracy and efficiency.
+  - This will help us understand the tradeoffs between the decreased precision and the computational efficiency gains achieved via quantization.

+---